“Of what use is a philosopher who doesn’t hurt anybody’s feelings?”

 For a century now philosophy has been lying on its deathbed, but it cannot die because it has not fulfilled its task.
 Its farewell thus has been tortuously drawn out.
 Where it has not foundered in the mere administration of thoughts, it plods on in glittering agony, realizing what it forgot to say during its lifetime.
 Faced with its demise, it would like now to be honest and reveal its last secret.
 It confesses: The great themes, they were evasions and half-truths.
 Those futile, beautiful, soaring flights—God, Universe, Theory, Praxis, Subject, Object, Body, Spirit, Meaning, Nothingness — all that is nothing.
 They are nouns for young people, for outsiders, clerics, sociologists (Sloterdijk, Critique of Cynical Reason xxvi ).

 Already in 2015, Japan cut down its liberal arts programs.
-Prime-minister Shinzo Abe announced back then: “rather than deepening academic research that is highly theoretical, we will conduct more practical vocational education that better anticipates the needs of society”.
-In the United States, the higher ed “Apocalypse” is predicted for 2026.
-Enrollment for liberal arts already dropped and as some commentators suggest that liberal arts colleges are doomed:
+The then-Prime Minister, Shinzo Abe, articulated his vision, stating, “rather than deepening academic research that is highly theoretical, we will conduct more practical vocational education that better anticipates the needs of society”.
+Across the ocean in the United States, some foresee an impending higher ed “Apocalypse” by 2026.
+Enrollments in liberal arts have already dwindled, prompting certain commentators to lament the presumed doom of liberal arts colleges (Link):

 Because of low birthrates following the Great Recession […] the four-year-college applicant pool is likely to shrink by almost 280,000 per class, over four years, starting in 2026, a year known in higher ed as “the Apocalypse.
 (Are liberal arts colleges doomed)

-Shouldn’t we simply remove his life-support and stop prolonging his pain?
-A horse is shot for a broken leg, but when to shoot a philosopher?
+Shouldn’t we consider the compassionate act of removing his life-support and sparing him further agony?
+When a horse sustains a broken leg, it is often put down, but the question arises: when is the right time to put an end to a philosopher’s suffering?
 At least, we could say: “Philosophy is dead, and we have killed him”.

 “We killed philosophy, all of us, by treating it as a discipline among others, by becoming professionals who sell philosophy, by becoming experts, by building resumes, identities and marketing ourselves to be paid, be branded, by writing books, by publishing articles that are written for making us promoted, by attending ‘conferences’ similar to other professional organizations, by making a career in philosophy.”